Some links in this post may be affiliate links

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-Mistletoe Fig soil should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients like this quality potting mix available on Amazon.
+Mistletoe Fig Plant soil should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are great for this plant.

-For a large Ficus deltoidea which may be difficult to handle, replenish the top 2-4 in. of soil with fresh soil annually while taking care not to injure the roots.
+For a large plant which may be difficult to handle, replenish the top 2-4 inches of soil with fresh soil annually while taking care not to injure the roots.
+Check out these ceramic pots on Amazon.

-Mistletoe Fig (Ficus deltoidea) can be propagated during the growing season by air layering or by stem and stem-tip cuttings.
+Ficus deltoidea propagation can be done during the growing season by air layering or by stem and stem-tip cuttings.

 Air layering involves notching the stem of a healthy Mistletoe Fig and coating the notch with a rooting hormone for faster establishment.